OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/immutable-infrastructure.md

 ## Automating all the things

 Imagine a developer makes a change to Hello World and would like to deploy it.
-At this stage, they would need to create and deploy a release of the Hello World Infrastructure project, wait for the new infrastructure to become available and then create and deploy a release of Hello World. Â It is possible but clunky.
+At this stage, they would need to create and deploy a release of the Hello World Infrastructure project, wait for the new infrastructure to become available and then create and deploy a release of Hello World.
+It is possible but clunky.
 Also, someone would be required to remove all of the orphaned deployment targets left in Octopus when new Tentacles are provisioned.

 ### Cleaning machines

 Cleaning up old Tentacles can be accomplished through the use of machine policies.
-The **Immutable Infrastructure** machine policy that we created earlier can be edited so that it performs health checks more frequently, doesn't mind if machines are unavailable during that health check and automatically removes unavailable machines after a period of time. Â This is perfect for ensuring the Tentacles that we terminate are automatically cleaned up in a timely manner.
+The **Immutable Infrastructure** machine policy that we created earlier can be edited so that it performs health checks more frequently, doesn't mind if machines are unavailable during that health check and automatically removes unavailable machines after a period of time.
+This is perfect for ensuring the Tentacles that we terminate are automatically cleaned up in a timely manner.

 1. Edit the Immutable Infrastructure machine policy.
 2. Change "Time between checks" to 2 minutes
 3. Select "Unavailable machines will not cause health checks to fail"
 4. Select "Automatically delete unavailable machines"
-5. Change "TimeÂ unavailable" to 5 minutes
+5. Change "Time unavailable" to 5 minutes
 ![](/docs/images/5670238/5865677.png)